Heat Network Planning Software Compared

 VICUS Districts was developed from the start with 5GDHC networks in mind.
 The following features are specifically optimized for low-temperature district heating:

-This way, VICUS Districts covers the complete planning process from the initial concept to detailed planning — and is suitable for both classical district heating networks and innovative low-temperature concepts.
+This way, VICUS Districts covers the complete planning process from the initial concept to detailed planning.
+It suits both classical district heating networks and innovative low-temperature concepts.

-The digital planning of heat networks is a complex process that requires integrated software.
-VICUS Districts combines GIS-based route planning, automatic pipe sizing, dynamic annual simulation and economic evaluation in a single, intuitively operable application.
-This makes it a powerful tool for everyone who wants to plan heat networks quickly, precisely and future-proof — from conventional district heating networks to innovative 5GDHC systems.
+The digital planning of heat networks requires integrated software.
+VICUS Districts combines GIS-based route planning, automatic pipe sizing, dynamic annual simulation and economic evaluation in a single application.
+It suits everyone who plans heat networks, from conventional district heating networks to 5GDHC systems.

 Want to try VICUS Districts in practice?